dg974/derek_Challenge/README.md

 # Infrastructure
+I implemented this by storing the html file in S3, then enabling website hosting on the S3 file.
+I then enabled a Cloudflare distribution to proxy that website.
+You can view this site at https://dlroh4hufir9l.cloudfront.net

 Regarding testing, in the repo there is a `make test` target that simply curls the server.
 There are better ways of doing this of course, for example Terratest or Kitchen.
 You could even use something like Hashicorp's Sentinel to create Terraform policies like "all s3 objects must be private, except if the bucket is a website bucket".
 But for this assessment I kept the test simple.

 Besides testing, some obvious ideas for improvement: